jonatlib/sensor-swarm/.junie/guidelines.md

 We are using Embassy framework.

+Distributed Testing with defmt-testFor testing individual modules (like parser, sensors, etc.) while using defmt-test, create separate test files in the tests/ directory instead of inline tests in source modules.
+Each test file becomes its own test binary, avoiding symbol conflicts.
+Create tests

 ## Project structure

 All HW dependent code should be under `hw` module under specific HW.